 To put Google’s purpose and business model into perspective, consider the most popular sitcom on American television in 2018: The Big Bang Theory.

-Big Bang plays on the CBS network, which reported total Q4 revenues of $4 billion in 2018.
+Big Bang plays on the CBS network, which reported total Q4 revenues of four billion dollars in 2018.
 Like Google, CBS makes its money by selling ad time, and draws viewers with content.
 Big Bang’s audience size for Q4 of 2018 peaked at just about 13 million viewers — well above any other program in that time slot.

 Google averages more than 3.5 billion searches per day, thanks to being the platform of choice for roughly 90% of all web searches.
 Granted, not all of those searches are lucrative spots to place an ad.

 A search for “who is the current US president” doesn’t lend itself to a marketing message; people just want a name.
 But if you imagine that as little as one out of every 100 searches features ads, that means Google is still serving three times as many people on an average day (35 million) than the most-watched sitcom does on its very best day.

 And unlike sitcoms, to which viewers may or may not be paying attention (or being accurately sampled and measured by networks), people using Google search are doing so purposefully, with the intent of actively engaging with the results, and Google is keeping tabs on all of their behavior.